MaterializeInc/materialize/doc/developer/design/20230829_topk_size_hint.md

 compatibility, as advocated by the proposal in this design document.

 ## Open questions

-* Are we OK with maintaining backwards compatibility?

 * Is there any other way at present to add even more top-k or min/max aggregates to the same SQL query block than envisioned in the design?